Olympic sports: Changes in Olympic sports

-Changes since 2000
+Changes between 2000–2030

 The sports of baseball and softball were both voted off the program by the IOC Session in Singapore on 11 July 2005, a decision that was reaffirmed on 9 February 2006.
 Baseball and softball, before their reinstatement for the 2020 Olympics, were last included in 2008: therefore, the number of sports in the 2012 Summer Olympics was dropped from 28 to 26.
-This was the first time a sport or discipline had been removed from the Olympic program since canoe slalom after 1972 (though it returned in 1992).
+This was only the third time after World War II that a sport or discipline had been removed from the Summer Olympic program, following judo after 1964 (returned in 1972) and canoe slalom after 1972 (returned in 1992).

 Two previously long-discontinued sports, golf (last competed in 1904) and rugby (last competed in 1924), returned for the 2016 Summer Olympics.
 On 13 August 2009, the IOC Executive Board proposed that golf and rugby sevens be added to the Olympic program for 2016.
 On 9 October 2009, during the 121st IOC Session in Copenhagen, the IOC voted to admit both as official Olympic sports and to include them in the 2016 Summer Olympics.
 The IOC voted 81–8 in favor of rugby sevens and 63–27 in favor of golf, thus bringing the number of sports back to 28.

 In February 2013, the IOC considered dropping a sport from the 2020 Summer Olympics to make way for a new sport: modern pentathlon and taekwondo were thought to be vulnerable, but instead the IOC recommended removing wrestling.
-On 8 September 2013, the IOC added wrestling to the 2020 and 2024 Summer Games.
+On 8 September 2013, the decision was reversed and the IOC added wrestling back to the 2020 and 2024 Summer Games.